hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 <p style="font-size: small;"> <a href="/helion/openstack/install/prereqs/">&#9664; PREV</a> | <a href="/helion/openstack/install-overview/">&#9650; UP</a> | <a href="/helion/openstack/install/vsa/">NEXT &#9654;</a> </p>

-# HP Helion OpenStack&reg;: Installation and Configuration for KVM Hypervisor TEST
+# HP Helion OpenStack&reg;: Installation and Configuration for KVM Hypervisor

 HP Helion Openstack allows you to manage the KVM hypervisor and provision virtual machines.